aftra

 14. Rights and obligations upon termination

-Any work that Syndis carries out upon termination is charged in accordance with the Company's price list, unless otherwise agreed.
+Any work that Aftra carries out upon termination is charged in accordance with the Company’s price list, unless otherwise agreed.

 15. Governing law and jurisdiction

-The contractual relationship between Syndis and its customers is governed by Icelandic law.
+The contractual relationship between Aftra and its customers is governed by Icelandic law.

 In the event of a dispute, the matter shall be resolved by the District Court of Reykjavík.